unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec.md

 while the latter defines only those packages need to run the workflow in the container on Union.
 This setup is not mandatory, but it is a good practice to follow since it makes clear which dependencies are used where.

-The `local-requirements.txt` includes the `flytekit` and `flytekitplugins-env` packages as well as the contents of the `image-requirements.txt` file.
+The `local-requirements.txt` includes the `flytekit` and `flytekitplugins-envd` packages as well as the contents of the `image-requirements.txt` file.

 The `unionai` package is, of course, needed in your local requirements to define workflows and to provide the `unionai` SDK, the `flytekit` SDK, and the `unionai` CLI.
 It is not need in the `image-requirements.txt` file because the task container image is based on an image that already includes `flytekit` (specifically the image `flytekit:py3.11-latest`).

-The `flytekitplugins-env` package is needed in your local requirements because it provides (together with your local Docker install) the functionality to build and push the container image defined by the `ImageSpec`.
+The `flytekitplugins-envd` package is needed in your local requirements because it provides (together with your local Docker install) the functionality to build and push the container image defined by the `ImageSpec`.
 It is not needed in the `image-requirements.txt` file because it is not needed in the container image itself.

 The content of the `image-requirements.txt` file is just the `pandas` package, which is needed by the task, so it is need both locally and in the container image running on Union.